phamtuanchip/mailfilter/README.md

 This is web application base on GateIn portal to manage e-mail spammer PreFace
-Because in very sort time I chose the GateIn portal to develop the requirement because it a rich ui component portal, wich I am familer with. for more information you could visit http://gatein.jboss.org/ Main technologies using here are:
+Because in very sort time I chose the GateIn portal to develop the requirement, which is a rich ui component portal and which I am familiar with. for more information you could visit http://gatein.jboss.org/ Main technologies using here are:
 HSQL for storing data and quick development